-3 Regularization
+3 REGULARIZATION

 We now show how to use the spectrum computed above to project a convolution onto the set of convolutions with bounded operator norm.
-The following proposition characterizes the projection of any matrix onto a ball with respect to the operator norm.
+We exploit the following key fact.

-Thus we can use the spectrum computed above to project the transformation matrix for any convolutional layer onto the set of transformations with operator norms bounded by a given constant.
+This implies that the desired projection can be obtained by clipping the singular values of linear transformation associated with a convolutional layer to the interval [0,c].
 Note that the eigenvectors remained the same in the proposition, hence the projected matrix is still generated by a convolution.
 However, after the projection, the resulting convolution neighborhood may become as large as $n \times n$.
-We now project this convolution onto the set of convolutions with $k \times k$ neighborhoods, by zeroing out all other coefficients.
+On the other hand, we can project this convolution onto the set of convolutions with $k \times k$ neighborhoods, by zeroing out all other coefficients.
+NumPy code for this is in Appendix A.